nodejs/TSC/Moderation-Policy.md

 in requests posted to public repositories.

-Requests for Moderation that do not appear to have been submitted in good faith with intent to address a legitimate [Code of Conduct][] violation may be ignored.
+Requests for Moderation that do not appear to have been submitted in good faith with intent to address a legitimate [Code of Conduct][] violation will be ignored.

 ## Consideration of Intent